Aurcereal/lab05-face/README.md

 # lab06-proceduralFace

 ## Submission
 Has a surprise, sad, and silliness parameter.
+It animates with time.
 [Submission](https://www.shadertoy.com/view/W32BWK#)